ESPN- 12 Team Full PPR Mock Draft

-Going into his second year Judy is a beyond talented receiver.
-I think he benefits Teddy Bridgewater assuming he wins the job.
-He saw more targets last year than guys like A.J Brown, Mike Evans, and Adam Thielen, however, most of those targets were uncatchable or poorly placed from Drew Lock and a slew of other quarterbacks.
-Judy can be a viable WR3 with upside with consistent quarterback play.
+Going into his second year, Judy is a beyond talented receiver.
+I think he benefits with Teddy Bridgewater assuming he wins the job.
+He saw more targets last year than guys like A.J Brown, Mike Evans, and Adam Thielen, however, most of those targets were uncatchable or poorly placed from Drew Lock.
+Judy can be a viable WR3 with upside if he gets consistent quarterback play.

 Round 8.7 Mike Williams WR-LAC